davay42/vitepress-pages/README.md

 import { createContentLoader } from 'vitepress'

-// import the main transformer factory import transformPages from 'vitepress-pages/transform'
+// import the main transformer factory import VPMedia from 'vitepress-pages/media'

 // export the content data-loader for your markdown files folder export default createContentLoader('./**/*/*.md', {

   //transform pages: optimize images
-  transform: transformPages({
+  transform: VPMedia({

     //we need the root path to be precise about placing the media files
     root: new URL('./', import.meta.url),